annereinarz/annereinarz.github.io/slides/networks_1/lecture_1.md

 ### Practicals:
 - Demonstrators will be present to assist you in the labs
+- Currently planned to take place in person
 - Labs described on DUO (weeks 2,4,6,8, and 10)